vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ```
 cf apps
 ```
-The output in the terminal should looks something as folows.
+The output in the terminal should looks something as follows.
 ```
 Getting apps in org test-org / space test-space as admin...
 OK